* Companies with large exposure to China in demand

-TOKYO, June 27 (Reuters) - Japan’s Nikkei rose on Thursday on hopes for progress in U.S.-China trade talks as investors cautiously awaited the outcome of the G20 summit.
+TOKYO, June 27 (Reuters) - Japan’s Nikkei rose on Thursday on hopes for progress in U.S.-China trade talks as investors cautiously awaited the outcome of the G20 summit this weekend.

-Overall sentiment improved, with cyclical stocks and companies with large exposure to China in positive territory ahead of a meeting between U.S. and Chinese leaders at the G20 summit in Osaka this weekend.
+Overall sentiment improved, with cyclical stocks and companies with large exposure to China in positive territory ahead of a meeting between U.S. and Chinese leaders on the sidelines of the G20 meeting in Osaka.

 U.S. President Donald Trump said on Wednesday that a trade deal with Chinese President Xi Jinping was possible this weekend but he is prepared to impose U.S. tariffs on virtually all remaining Chinese imports if the two countries continue to disagree.

 Trump also raised the possibility that he may impose a lower, 10% duty on a $300 billion list of Chinese imports, instead of the proposed 25% rate.

 Trump is expected to meet with Xi on Saturday for a conversation that could revive stalled negotiations between the world’s two biggest economies or launch a much deeper, costlier trade war that would drag down global growth and roil financial markets.

 “The market’s main concern is whether the two countries land on some kind of deal which will determine the direction of U.S. monetary policy,” said Yoshinori Shigemi, a global market strategist at JPMorgan Asset Management.

 Machinery, automakers and tech shares were bought, with Tokyo Electron soaring 3%, TDK Corp jumping 4.1%, Daikin Industries surging 5.3% and Subaru Corp rising 4.5%.